uh oh!

 Photo: (left to right) Megan, Jamie, and Raquel at the 2019 Southern Region Championships

-On the 6th of June 2021, alongside Sensei Jamie Lottering and Sensei Mike Jeffrey, Megan received her Third Dan (Sandan) under Sensei Brennan, Sensei Higgins, and Sensei Harford.
+On the 6th of June 2021, alongside team mates Jamie Lottering and Mike Jeffrey, Megan received her Third Dan (Sandan) under Sensei Brennan, Sensei Higgins, and Sensei Harford.

 As a Third Dan, Megan will now pursue her Referee and Judges Qualifications to be able to help out more with competitions as she can no longer compete in Chelmsford’s Tigers Competitions and The KUGB’s Youth and Students Championships due to her age.
 She also intends to help coach younger competitors at these competitions.